-So what exactly is this feature?
-As is evident from its name, you could easily create a QR Code for any website you visit via the Chrome browser.
-Once created, pick up your device, scan the code, and it shall directly take you to that site.
+You could easily create a QR Code for any website you visit via the Chrome browser.
+Once created, pick up your device and scan the code, which shall directly take you to that site.
 Furthermore, you could also save this QR Code locally and scan it as and when required.

-Thankfully, we do not have to install a chrome extension to generate the sharing QR code in chrome.
-But, make sure that chrome is updated to the latest version for this feature to display.
+Thankfully, we do not have to install a Chrome extension to generate the sharing QR code in Chrome.
+But ensure that Chrome is updated to the latest version for this feature to display.

-Here are the required steps to generate a QR Code on Chrome Computer:
+Here are the required steps to generate a QR Code:

 - Launch the Chrome browser on your PC and open the desired site.